Children with hearing loss can have better communication, language and learning skills by the time they start school when:

 Speak to your child’s maternal child and health nurse or doctor if you have concerns about their communication or listening development.

 They can refer you to an audiologist to test your child’s hearing.
-An audiologist will carry out either:
+Depending on the age of your child, an audiologist will carry out either:

-- behavioural testing – observes how your child responds to noises (like turning their head)
+- behavioural testing – observes how your child responds to noises (like turning their head, blinking or smiling)

 - objective testing – uses special sensors on your sleeping child’s head to measure the function of the auditory (hearing) nerve.